benjachang12/VoronUsers/printer_mods/Bench/v0_chamber_separator/README.md

 gcode_id: C
 ```

-### Usage:
+#### Usage:
-See https://github.com/KevinOConnor/klipper/blob/master/config/sample-macros.cfg for gcode macros
+* See https://github.com/KevinOConnor/klipper/blob/master/config/sample-macros.cfg for gcode macros
-In order to enable chamber temperature to display on your Octoprint Temperature Tab like below, enable `Heated Chamber` in your Octoprint printer profile.
+* In order to enable chamber temperature to display on your Octoprint Temperature Tab like below, enable `Heated Chamber` in your Octoprint printer profile.
 <img align="center" src="./images/chamber_temp.png" width="50%">

 ## Notes:
 * Center-to-center distance for mounting to the two vertical z extrusions may vary due to assembly differences.
 Feel free to modify the included STEP file.
-* Supports are included as part of the stl for the BME280 variation, remember to remove them prior to installing the inlet.
+* Supports are included as part of the stl for the BME280 variation, remember to remove them prior to installing the sensor.
-* Mounting holes and cutouts are tested for the linked module above only, might not work for other boards.
+* Mounting holes and cutouts are tested for the BME280 module linked above only, might not work for other boards.

 ## Additional Images:
 <img src="./images/chamber_separator_top.jpg" width="30%"></img> <img src="./images/chamber_separator_rear.jpg" width="30%"></img> <img src="./images/chamber_separator_below.jpg" width="30%"></img>